The best hot dog joint in every state

 Ohio: Scooter's World Famous Dawg House, Mentor

-The long dogs at Scooter's World Famous Dog House are somewhat of a local legend.
-First opened in 2000, the seasonal joint in Mentor is only open in spring and summer, but it's worth making a detour for when it is.
+The long dogs at Scooter's World Famous Dog House are something of a local legend.
+First appearing in 2000, the seasonal joint in Mentor is only open through spring and summer, but is well worth waiting for.
 A customer favorite is the Chicago, with dill pickle, relish, and onions, while the Hawaiian with grilled pineapple and mozzarella is a close second.

 Oklahoma: Chet's Dairy Freeze, Muskogee

 Chet's Dairy Freeze has been serving up delicious dogs to the people of Muskogee since 1948.
-You won't find fancy creations here, just hot dogs served plain, with cheese, chili or both.
-The chili cheese dog is the way to go.
+That's why you won't find fancy creations on the menu here.
+The options are just hot dogs served plain, with cheese, chili, or both.
+Fans say the chili cheese dog is the way to go.
 One customer loves them so much he ate 25 in under an hour.
-Try beating the record and you can snag yourself a t-shirt, plus some serious respect from the regulars.
+Try beating that record and you could snag yourself a T-shirt, plus some serious respect from the regulars.

 Oregon: Victory Dogs, Medford

-Victory Dogs is a firm Medford favorite, with customers flocking to this hot dog stand from all over Oregon and beyond.
-It's not unusual to see a lengthy line waiting to sample the excellent dogs piled high with toppings – here, it's all about extra meat on top of your dog.
-The menu is huge, and customers say you can't go wrong with any of the offerings.
-But if we had to pick out a few favorites, they'd be the Bacon Dog, Curry Dog, and Reuben Dog – a play on the traditional sauerkraut and mustard sandwich.
+Victory Dogs is a firm Medford favorite, with customers flocking to this hot dog stand from all over Oregon – it’s not unusual to see a lengthy line waiting to sample the excellent dogs.
+Here, though, it's actually all about the extra meat piled on top of your dog.
+The menu is huge, and customers say you can't go wrong with any of the offerings, but if we had to pick out a few favorites, they'd be the Bacon Dog, Curry Dog, and Reuben Dog – a play on the traditional sauerkraut and mustard sandwich.

 Pennsylvania: Yocco's, Allentown

-At Yocco's, hot dogs are cooked 'well done', meaning the outside is caramelized to bring out the spices and flavors within the sausage, then served in a steamed bun with mustard, onions, and Yocco's secret chili sauce.
-The joint has been going since 1922 and now has six locations across the Lehigh Valley.
+At Yocco's, hot dogs are cooked 'well done,' meaning the outside is caramelized to bring out the spices and flavors within the sausage.
+It's then served in a steamed bun with mustard, onions, and Yocco's secret chili sauce.
+The joint has been going since 1922, and now has six locations around the Lehigh Valley.
 Customers say you can't argue with the quality, and many locals have been coming here since childhood.

 Rhode Island: Olneyville New York System, Providence